TeamMGE/MicrobialGenomicsCourse/_episodes/03-intro-shell.md

 {: .bash}

 ~~~
-/home/dcuser
+/home/users/courses/molepi30
 ~~~
 {: .output}

 Let's look at how our file system is organized.

-At the top is our `dcuser` directory, which holds all the subdirectories and files.
+At the top is our `molepi30` directory, which holds all the subdirectories and files.

-Inside that directory are some other directories:
+Inside that directory is another directory:

 ~~~
-FastQC	TrimGalore-0.4.5  Trimmomatic-0.32  dc_sample_data  freebayes  pplacer-Linux-v1.1.alpha17  quast-4.6.1
+dc_sample_data
 ~~~
 {: .output}

-We'll be working with these subdirectories throughout this workshop.
+We'll be working with this subdirectory throughout this workshop.

 The command to change locations in our file system is `cd` followed by a directory name to change our working directory.